 In the past, people believed that only the devil would have been able to build such a thin bridge arch – that’s why the Rakotz bridge is also called the Devil’s Bridge.
 The bridge can be seen well from almost all sides of the lake, but unfortunately it is not accessible.

 Around the small Rakotzsee there are a few more sights.
 On the one hand, there is an open staircase with a statue of Hercules.
 Another photo spot is the basalt column group toweringin the lake, which is popularly called “Basaltkirche” or “Dom”.
 There is also a grotto here, which has now been completely restored since its collapse in 1956.

 A walk through the Rhododendron Park

 In addition to a tour around the Rakotzsee is also worth a short hike through the Rhododendronpark.
 Here you will find other bizarre park architectures such as the “pulpit” (also called “Richterstuhl”) and the idiosyncratic grotto architecture called “Heaven and Hell”.

-Is it worth a visit to the Rakotz bridge?
+Is it worth a visit the Rakotz Bridge?

 Due to the location of the Rhododendronpark Kromlau in the far east of Germany, the journey is certainly quite long for many.
 Ideally, the stay is combined with destinations such as the Spreewald, Saxon Switzerland, the Fürst-Pückler-Park in Bad Muskau, Dresden, Bautzen or Cottbus.